nitink12/DeepReinforcementLearningNanoDegree/P1_Navigation/README.md

 ## Project's goal
-The goal for the project is for the to collect as many yellow bananas as possible while avoiding blue bananas.
+The goal for the project is to collect as many yellow bananas as possible while avoiding blue bananas.
 The task is episodic, and in order to solve the environment, the agent must get a minimum average score of +13 over 100 consecutive episodes.

 ### Getting Started